ALS drug wins FDA approval despite questionable data

 But the FDA has faced intense pressure from ALS patients, advocates and members of Congress.
 In recent weeks the agency received more than 1,300 written comments from the ALS community supporting the treatment.

-Several panelists said they were reassured by an extraordinary exchange at the meeting in which an FDA official requested — and Amylyx affirmed — that the company would voluntarily pull its drug from the market if a large, ongoing study doesn’t confirm its benefit.
+Several panelists said they were also reassured by an extraordinary exchange at the meeting in which FDA’s Dr. Dunn requested — and Amylyx affirmed — that the company would voluntarily pull its drug from the market if a large, ongoing study doesn’t confirm its benefit.

 That 600-patient study is expected to report results in 2024.